 - Marvel Cinematic Universe:

 - From The Avengers: Iron Man and Captain America trade these:

-- Steve Rogers sneers at Stark, "Big man in a suit of armor.
+- Steve Rogers sneers at Tony Stark, "Big man in a suit of armor.
 Take that away and what are you?"
 Stark immediately responds, "A genius, billionaire, playboy, philanthropist."
+Rogers then immediately shoots down Stark's smug reply by pointing out he knew plenty of better men who had none of that.
 However, the question of whether Stark has the heart of a hero is not concluded until the finale.

-- Stark eventually returns the favor by telling Captain America, "Everything special about you came from a bottle," implying that Captain America hasn't really earned his spot among the team like the rest have.
+- Stark almost immediately returns the favor by telling Captain America, "Everything special about you came from a bottle."

 - In Captain America: The Winter Soldier, Batroc taunts Captain America with, "I thought you were more than just a shield."
 The Captain puts his shield away and kicks his ass.

-- Played with at the end of the Incarnations of Immortality novel On A Pale Horse, Satan bluntly tells the incarnation of Death that Death is nothing without his magic.
+- Played with at the end of On a Pale Horse, Satan bluntly tells the incarnation of Death that Death is nothing without his magic.
 So, the person who assumed the role of Death takes off all of the magic items (cloak, gloves, boots, etc).
 But, Death's powers are part of him and cannot be taken by Satan, or by taking the items — Satan was lying.note

 - And in the Season 8 comics we get a truly awesome example of this when one vamp makes the mistake of taunting a depowered Dracula.
 "The vampire's the least of your concerns.
 It's the old man you need to worry about."

 - In "Becoming, Part 2," Angelus taunts Buffy that he's fought her to the position of having no weapons, no friends, and no hope.
 What's left?
 Buffy replies simply "Me," and proceeds to kick his ass.
 Perhaps an inversion, in that the phleobotinum, her super-strength, is what she hasn't lost.